 Water baptism is more than a just a religious rite or a symbol.
 It is more than a sign to the visible and invisible world of your profession of faith in Jesus Christ.
-It is more than just “the next step”.
 Baptism has a deep spiritual meaning and God uses it to do a powerful work in our life.
-Let’s look at the meaning and purpose of baptism.
+Let’s look at what the Bible says about baptism.

 My own water baptism became a watershed moment in my life.
 It became so essential for my spiritual growth that I often wonder, “Where would I be now, had I not, despite all my doubts, taken the decision to get baptised?”
 And for exactly that reason, I always encourage those who love the Lord but are hesitant, to take that step!
 If you are a baptised follower of Christ, then my prayer is, that you come to a greater understanding of your position in him!